AdobeDocs/experience-manager-65.it-IT/help/forms/using/admin-help/starting-stopping-websphere-application-server.md

 ---
-title: Avvio e arresto di WebSphere Application Server
+title: Avvio e arresto dell'Application Server WebSphere
 seo-title: Starting and stopping WebSphere Application Server
-description: Diverse procedure richiedono l’arresto o l’avvio dell’istanza di WebSphere in cui si desidera distribuire i prodotti AEM forms.
-In questo documento viene descritto come avviare e arrestare WebSphere Application Server.
+description: Diverse procedure richiedono l'arresto o l'avvio dell'istanza di WebSphere in cui si desidera distribuire i prodotti AEM forms.
+Questo documento descrive come avviare e arrestare l'Application Server WebSphere.
 seo-description: Several procedures require you to stop or start the instance of WebSphere where you want to deploy AEM forms products.
 This document describes how to start and stop the WebSphere Application Server.
 uuid: e0373197-aa57-4087-933d-92a86840a11a
 contentOwner: admin